 Two weeks ago we held a live demo webinar about the QGIS plugin we recently released; the GIS Cloud Publisher for QGIS.
 This plugin allows you to publish and update your QGIS maps online, preserving your symbology.

-In this webinar recording (fill in the form below), you will learn how to easily transfer entire maps or only a couple of layers from QGIS to GIS Cloud and continue working on your published maps.
+In this webinar recording (below), you will learn how to easily transfer entire maps or only a couple of layers from QGIS to GIS Cloud and continue working on your published maps.